Monier Monier-Williams

 Sir Monier Monier-Williams KCIE (/ˈmɒniər/; né Williams; 12 November 1819 – 11 April 1899) was a British scholar who was the second Boden Professor of Sanskrit at Oxford University, England.
 He studied, documented and taught Asian languages, especially Sanskrit, Persian and Hindustani.

-Early life
+Early life and education

 Monier Williams was born in Bombay, the son of Colonel Monier Williams, surveyor-general in the Bombay presidency.
 His surname was "Williams" until 1887, when he added his given name to his surname to create the hyphenated "Monier-Williams".
 In 1822, he was sent to England to be educated at private schools at Hove, Chelsea and Finchley.
 He was educated at King's College School, Balliol College, Oxford (1838–40), the East India Company College (1840–41) and University College, Oxford (1841–44).
 He took a fourth-class honours degree in Literae Humaniores in 1844.

-He married Julia Grantham in 1848.
+He married Julia Grantham, daughter of Rev. Francis Joseph Faithfull, in 1848.
 They had six sons and one daughter.
 He died, aged 79, in Cannes, France.

-In 1874 he bought and lived in Enfield House, Ventnor, on the Isle of Wight where he and his family lived until at least 1881.
-(The 1881 census records the occupant was 61-year-old Professor Monier Monier-Williams; his wife, Julia; and two children, Montague (20) and Ella (22).)